ethan-cyj/Public-Transportation-In-Singapore/README.md

 # CycleNation: Public Transportation In Singapore

 Welcome to our DSE3101 project!
-We are The Justins, a team of eager and curious data science undergraduates.
+We are The Justins, a team of eager and curious data science undergraduates at NUS.

 ## Project Overview